 You can watch the full series of Made Possible by Hosts videos here.

-The campaign doubles down on Airbnb’s original USP of connecting travellers with hosts and experiences with local people in the areas they visit.
-The company says that, as the world emerges from lockdowns and Covid-19 restrictions, the isolation they’ve experienced will drive them to seek more connection with people and meaning from their travels.
+The campaign doubled down on Airbnb’s original USP of connecting travellers with hosts and experiences with local people in the areas they visit.
+The company says that, as the world emerged from lockdowns and Covid-19 restrictions, the isolation they had experienced drove them to seek more connection with people and meaning from their travels.

 In March 2021, VisitScotland launched a new video campaign with the hashtag #RespectProtectEnjoy as people in the UK were gearing up for a busy year of domestic travel.

 The video Scotland, Yours to Enjoy.
 Responsibly. teases shots of beautiful scenery, outdoor activities, wildlife and so many other things people had missed out on during lockdowns.
 Yet, the campaign has a bigger message than simply announcing that Scotland is open for tourism.

 The video opens with an important reminder: “What we do today affects tomorrow” and a call to protect Scotland’s natural wonders.
 It continues with shots of rivers, mountains and people making the most of the elements with interjecting scenes of pocketing litter and keeping spaces clear.

 Viewers are urged to enjoy natural spaces but leave them in the same condition they found them in: “take only pictures and leave only footprints”.

 The YouTube description adds more context to the narrative of the video:

 “Scotland is a special place to visit.
 Whether you’re a local and enjoying a staycation, or an international visitor experiencing our magical shores for the first time, it’s important we all do our bit to keep Scotland as glorious as we can for now, and for the future generations too.